AXErunners/axe-gitian/README.md

 ssh_key_name: ''
 ```

-Make sure VirtualBox, Vagrant and Ansible are installed, and then run:
+Make sure all dependencies are installed, and then run:

     vagrant up --provision axe-build